ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ![](./images/tutSpaceShooter_04.png)

-Both asteroids are definitely more circular by their shapes.
-Set their collision shape to **Circle**, and don't forget to set their axis to center.
+Both asteroids are better defined as polygons by their concave or sharp shapes.
+Set their collision shape to **Line Strip / Polygon**, and don't forget to set their axis to center.

 ![](./images/tutSpaceShooter_05.png)

-The `EnemyShip`'s shape can be treated either as a **Circle** or as a **Rectangle**.
-Select the one you think is better.
+The `EnemyShip`'s shape can be treated as a **Polygon**.

 The background image may be left as is, because it won't collide with other things in the game.